About Hemiboreal

 The Hemiboreal Nature Guild is a nature journal club and learning collective.

-Open to all skill levels, Hemiboreal is both a practice and a group: documenting seasonal changes, wildlife, and landscapes while fostering connection and creativity in nature.
+Open to all skill levels, Hemiboreal is both a practice and an unstructured group: documenting seasonal changes, wildlife, and landscapes while fostering connection and creativity in nature.

-This space loosely connects nature enthusiasts exploring urban spaces, hemiboreal forests, and coastal ecosystems across the Canadian Maritimes through journaling, art, and scientific observation.
+This space loosely connects nature enthusiasts tending to and exploring urban spaces, hemiboreal forests, and coastal ecosystems across the Canadian Maritimes through journaling, art, cultivation and nature observation.

 I’m Samuel LeGresley, and I curate this space.
 I work in environmental communications and spend a lot of time paying attention to plants, seasons, and how people relate to the living world.